hoshikava/port-logging-without-adb/README.md

 # port-logging-without-adb
-get logcat, dmesg, and tombstones while porting some stuff without adb via init(for you who have dead adb or use dsu to test)
+Get logcat, dmesg, and tombstones while porting any roms without adb via init(for you who have dead adb or use dsu to test)

 What is this?